filamentphp/filament/packages/forms/docs/03-fields/06-checkbox-list.md

 ## Distinct selection in a Repeater

-You may enforce selection of any given checkbox in only one instance of a Repeater by using the `distinctOptions()` method.
+You may enforce selection of any given checkbox in only one instance of a Repeater by using the `distinctSelection()` method.

 This example of assigning pets to rooms in your house would only allow each pet to be assigned to one room: